macrobomaster/cv-yolov7/README.md

 Run `python` or `python3` or `py` to run python \
 Run `import torch` \
 Run `torch.cuda.is_available()` \
-If it returns `True`, it means CUDA is successfully install on your device with Pytorch.
+If it returns `True`, it means CUDA is successfully install on your device with Pytorch. \
+Then run `exit()` to exit python

 ## Seperate Dataset
 ### Validate set